My Bucket List

 *Svalbard poses a special case as it is technically under full Norwegian sovereignty and it is not considered a dependency.
 However, it is classified as having special status, which I think makes it worthy of a spot on my list.

-**Serbia recognized Kosovo and Metohija as an autonomous province in 1963, but with Kosovo having permanent observer status on the UN, that one's already on my list above.
+**Serbia recognized Kosovo and Metohija as an autonomous province in 1963, but with Kosovo having permanent observer status at the United Nations, that one's already on my list.

 TOTAL: 236 + 22 = 258